UoB-CSA/setup-guides/README.md

 We advise that while you are testing your implementation you use a t2.micro instance.
 When you want to run benchmarks on your Game of Life coursework you should use a c4.xlarge instance. **Do not just use a c4.xlarge for regular development and testing, you will likely run out of credit if you do!**

 These are some guides that we have created to help you setup your AWS instances.
+(NOTE thises are out of date and will me updated in the next 2 weeks)

 - [Creating an instance](aws/create-instance.md)
 - [Accessing an instance](aws/access-instance.md)